pranavbhatnagarr/superdrafts/README.md

 A comic-shop back-issue auction for two or three players, on any devices, anywhere in the world.
 Draft a roster out of a shared box, then watch it fight.

-Everything lives in this folder as four plain files.
-No build step, no framework, no bundler — open `index.html` in a browser and the game runs.
+Everything the browser needs lives in `site/`, deployed as-is with no build step.
+The `api/` folder holds a serverless LLM writer that exists but isn't currently wired up — the fight you'll actually see is resolved entirely client-side by `fight.js`.
+Everything outside `site/` is local tooling: a dev server and a script that regenerates character dialogue, neither of which ships to players.

 ```
+superdrafts/
+├── site/                    ← this whole folder is what gets deployed
-index.html      the shell: screens, structure, one <script type="module"> tag
+│   ├── index.html           the shell: screens, structure, one <script> tag
-game.js         the whole app - auction, sync, roles, scoreboard, sound
+│   ├── game.js              the whole app - auction, sync, roles, scoreboard, sound
-fight.js        the fight engine - five blind rounds, resolved locally
+│   ├── fight.js             the fight engine - five blind rounds, resolved locally
-styles.css      everything visual
+│   ├── styles.css           everything visual
+│   └── api/
+│       └── scenario.mjs     server-side LLM fight writer - present, not called by game.js
+├── build_lines.mjs          regenerates characters' taunt/reply/falling dialogue
+├── dev-server.mjs           local static server, for looking at it yourself
+├── package.json             deps for the two scripts above only - not for site/
+├── package-lock.json
+└── README.md
 ```

-That's it.
-Nothing to install, nothing to `npm install`, nothing that talks to a server except Supabase, and Supabase only carries messages between the two or three browsers at the table — it never stores anything.
+Nothing in `site/` depends on `package.json` — it's four static files (plus the currently-dormant `api/`), openable straight in a browser. `package.json` and its two `.mjs` scripts exist purely so *you* can regenerate dialogue or preview the game locally; they never run in production.

 ## How a table works